mf7807/LeNet-MNIST/README.md

 - Learning rate: 0.001

 ## Experiments & Results
+With the model architecture fixed, multiple experiments were performed by adjusting the
+- Learning rate
+- Number of epochs
+- Optimizer

 | Experiment | Epochs | Optimizer | LR | Accuracy |
 |----------|--------|-------|----------|-----------|
 | Baseline | 10     | Adam | 0.001 | 98.90%   |